 Your community stroke team

-Your community stroke team will help you with your continued care and rehabiliation once you leave hospital.
+Your community stroke team will help you with your continued care and rehabilitation once you leave hospital.
 Like your hospital stroke team, your community team will be made up of different healthcare professionals, including:

 Reviewing the support you need